-Local evidence may be difficult to find so you will often need to consider evidence from elsewhere.
-Where possible, this should be applicable to local circumstances - for example, from a similar geographical area or somewhere with a similar population profile.
+Local evidence may be difficult to find so it will often be necessary to consider evidence from elsewhere.
+Where possible, this should be applicable to local circumstance - for example, from a similar geographical area or somewhere with a similar population profile.